xFreed0m/KatzKatz/README.md

 # KatzKatz

-KatzKatz is a python tool to parse text files containing output from Mimikatz sekurlsa::logonpasswords module.
+KatzKatz is a python3 tool to parse text files containing output from Mimikatz sekurlsa::logonpasswords module.
 When performing an internal network pentest sometimes you found yourself gathering many lsass.exe process dumps, open them using Mimikatz in order to extract clear text passwords and\or NTLM password hashes.
 Once you getter many of those (and usually some of them contain many credential sets) it becomes a bit cumbersome